oar-team/batsim/docs/input-events.rst

 Machine_unavailable
 ~~~~~~~~~~~~~~~~~~~

-The machines specified by the `resources` field (representend as an :ref:`interval_set`) become unavailable.
+The machines specified by the `resources` field (represented as an :ref:`interval_set`) become unavailable.
 It is no longer possible to execute jobs on these machines, but jobs that were already running on these machines are not killed.

 .. code:: json